 Professional editors spend their days doing more than crossing t’s and dotting i’s.
 They’re immersed in publishing style and usage, conventions and trends within genres, e-publishing processes and standards, book marketing and sales trends, the shifting conventions of fiction, typographical issues, and more.

 Sure, your former English teacher will probably catch your typos.
 But what will they make of usage and style that’s changed since they went to college themselves—for example, the gender-neutral, singular “they” in this sentence?
 What about formatting standards for e-publishing?
 What if she’s still proudly referring to her copy of 248 Alternatives to the Word “Said”?
 (Please don’t.)

 When I edit, I create a book map of the book’s plot and storytelling elements.
 I outline and clarify the character arcs.
 I generate a stylesheet documenting the style and peculiarities of the manuscript.
 I format the manuscript to industry standards.
 I run dedicated software (not only Microsoft Word spellcheck, although I run that, too) designed to detect inconsistencies and sift details of formatting, usage, and style.
 Even a basic copy edit involves so much more than marking misplaced commas.
 Read this intriguing play-by-play of an edit from editor Karen Ball.

 Edit to reach your publishing goals

 It’s the things you don’t know about editing—all types of editing, not just the kind that catches typos—that can hurt your book.
 In the old days, traditionally published books received rigorous shaping and developmental editing by agents and publishers, then traveled through a system of copyediting and proofreading before ever reaching print.
 When you self-publish your book, you take on the responsibility of managing these processes yourself.
-Readers who are used to professionally-quality products will notice if you skip steps along the way.
+Readers who are used to professional-quality products will notice if you skip steps along the way.

 Getting the right kind of editing starts with understanding your publishing goals.
 Are you a hobbyist or an aspiring pro?
 If you’re self-publishing because you’ve always wanted to see that pet idea in print, your editing needs will be different than if you’re hoping to attract the attention of an agent or publisher.

 Why you should avoid iterative releases